 1. Ensure that all of the hard drive carriers have been removed from the bays in the front of the node (see 6-4 Installing and Removing Hard Drives).
 1. Power down the system and remove the power cord from the rear of the power supply as described in Section 6-3.
 Remove the node from the chassis as described in Section 6-4 and place the node on a flat, stable surface.
 2. Remove the node cover (see 6-6 Removing the Node Cover) from the node.
-3. Remove the HDD cage from the front of the node.
-4. Place the backplane to the rear of the hard disk drive (HDD) cage.
-5. Secure the backplane using the six screws to rear of the HDD cage.
-6. Replace the HDD cage back into the front of the node.
-7. Reconnect all cables and return the hard drive trays to their bays in the front of the motherboard node.
+3. Place the backplane to the rear of the hard disk drive (HDD) cage.
+4. Secure the backplane using the six screws to rear of the HDD cage.
+5. Reconnect all cables and return the hard drive trays to their bays in the front of the motherboard node.